ncatlab/nlab-content/pages/1/0/7/3/3701/content.md

 This page gives an elementary description of the [[locale]] of [[real numbers]], that is the localic [[real line]].
 The development is manifestly [[constructive mathematics|constructive]] and even [[predicative mathematics|predicative]] over the [[natural numbers]] (although we are somewhat careless with the language and do not always point out when a set may predicatively be a [[proper class]]).
 Ideally, we will show that our construction satisfies the seven 'headline properties' of the real line described by [Bauer & Taylor](http://www.paultaylor.eu/ASD/dedras/intro) (although so far we cover only the Heine--Borel theorem).

 The exposition here is pretty much [[Toby Bartels|my]] own work, although of course the basic ideas are well known to many.
-In particular, the technical zigzag lemma is mine as far as I know (but it is not a very deep result!).
+In particular, the Zigzag Lemma \ref{zigzaglemma} is mine as far as I know (but it\'s not very deep, just bookkeeping).

 ## Idea